Commutative operation

 }

 In this case, if y is null, then the remainder of the statement is not executed.
-This prevents any errors with a null y variable and keeps additional processing from being done if y is null.
+That prevents any errors with a null y variable and keeps additional processing from being done if y is null.